 14. Controlled Gestures

 Hand gestures make you appear more confident and help you think.
-But keep them controlled—in the "gesture box" (waist to shoulders, shoulder to shoulder).
+Research shows that people who gesture during speech are perceived as more energetic, confident, and warm.
+But keep gestures controlled—in the "gesture box" (waist to shoulders, shoulder to shoulder).

 Wild, jerky gestures signal nervousness.
 Smooth, purposeful gestures signal composure.